vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 ## Default Load Generator Parameters

 Default load generator parameters contains every Java system properties and environment variables used by all of your simulations by default.
 Editing those properties will be propagated to all the simulations.
-You can access it by clicking on the top right corner of the page.
+You can access the form by clicking the button in the top right corner of the page.

-If you don't want to use the default properties, check `Use custom global properties` and enter your own.
+If you want to define such properties, check `Enable default properties`.

 {{< img src="default-load-generator-properties.png" alt="Properties" >}}